 2 lb / 900 g chicken breasts, diced into large cubes

 1/2 teaspoon sugar (optional)

-2/3 cup water (you could also use chicken stock)
+2/3 cup water or chicken stock

-For extra thickening: 2 teaspoons all-purpose flour
+For extra thickening: 2 teaspoons flour or gluten-free flour/corn flour

 Garnish: fresh cilantro